 Finally, it’s important to remember that device tracking isn’t device recovery.
 Don’t attempt to recover a stolen device on your own.
 If a crime has been committed, let the professionals handle it.

 Whether a device goes missing for accidental or malicious reasons, the risk is the same.
 How can you prepare your organization?
-Watch the webinar: Lost or Stolen Devices: Your Plan for Effective Response.
+Learn how Baltimore City Public School System secures their student technology investment and works with Absolute’s investigations team to recover lost or stolen devices: Download Case Study.